Building Excellent Computer Science Programs Across Nebraska

 Did You Know?

-- Nebraska does not require high schools to offer Computer Science
+Nebraska requires high schools to offer computer science

 Nebraska Computer Science Stats

 - 365 students in Nebraska took the Advanced Placement Computer Science exams in 2019 (147 AP CSA, 218 AP CSP); only 21% of exams were taken by females

 - Computer programmers and software developers in Nebraska have an average annual salary of $86,320, which is almost double the average state salary at $46,710